-Lasers have been used for oral soft tissue dental procedures for more than 30 years, and have been researched since the middle 1960s1.soft tissue lasers have been successfully used in periodontal surgical procedures.
-This includes, periodontal flap surgeries, osseous resection, gingivectomy, gingivoplasty ,frenectomies ,abalation of lesions, excisional and incisional biopsies, tuberosity reductions of soft tissue, periodontal pocket treatment, crown lengthening and operculum removal.
+Lasers have been used for oral soft tissue dental procedures for more than 30 years, and have been researched since the middle 1960s1.soft tissue lasers have been successfully procedures. periodontal surgical used in includes, periodontal flap surgeries, osseous resection, gingivectomy, gingivoplasty ,frenectomies ,abalation of lesions, excisional and incisional biopsies, tuberosity reductions of soft tissue, periodontal pocket treatment, crown lengthening and operculum removal.
 The laser is also used for the perio- implantitis treatment such as keeping the peri-implant tissue healthy during Implant therapy2-4.
 Soft tissue lasers also have an impact on oral surgery.
 Lasers can be a useful treatment modality for obtaining biopsy specimens without tissue destruction.
-The some of the application in oral surgery are; homeostasis, cysts, benign tumour, malformation, scar correction, preprosthetic surgeries, low level laser therapy^{1,5}.
+The some of the application in oral surgery homeostasis, cysts, benign tumour, malformation, scar correction, preprosthetic surgeries, low level laser therapy^{1,5}.
 In orthodontics, the soft tissue laser improve gingival shape and contour, lengthen crowns, idealise tooth proportionality.
-The some of the uses in orthodontics are Aesthetic gingival recontouring, Soft tissue crown lengthening.Exposure of soft-tissue impacted teeth.Removal inflamed hypertrophic of and tissue, Frenectomy, Tissue removal at the site for mini screw, Low Level Laser Therapy^{1,6}.
+The some of the uses in orthodontics are Aesthetic gingival recontouring, Soft tissue crown lengthening.Exposure of soft-tissue impacted teeth, Removal of inflamed and hypertrophic tissue, Frenectomy, Tissue removal at the site for mini screw, Low Level Laser Therapy^{1,6}.
 The soft tissue lasers application on conservative dentistry and endodontics are root canal treatment, pulp capping & pulpotomy, dentinal hypersensitivity, sterilisation of root canals1.